roman-milk/roman-milk.github.io/gloryhole-mommy.md

  I froze in utter shock.

  My mouth dropped open like in a Looney Tunes cartoon.
-Report_Story #2